Namaqua Rain Frog (Breviceps namaquensis)

 Habitat

-B. namaquensis appears to favour scrub-covered, deep, and principally red sands in the Succulent Karoo Biome, specifically in the Strandveld and Lowland Succulent Karoo vegetation types.
+The Namaqua Rain Frog appears to favour deep, scrub-covered red sands in the Succulent Karoo Biome.
+Specifically in the Strandveld and Lowland Succulent Karoo vegetation types.
 The harsh, brackish soils of the Knersvlakte are avoided.
 Unlike B. macrops, this species is not confined to coastal dunes and substantial populations were encountered in the interior.

 Photo by Erlo Brown